FiQCI/fiqci.github.io/content/_publications/2025-08-21-Dark-Matter-Detection-With-Qubits.md

 header: #thumbnail image for the post
   teaser: /assets/images/Dark-Matter-Detection/dark_matter_thumbnail.jpg #e.g /assets/images/topology/thumbnail.png
 published: true
+description: |-
+  What is dark matter? is a question that as been asked by scientists for many years.
+Recently an interest has spiked on using qubits as sensors for finding dark matter.
+Superconducting qubits are used for searching for a specific type of dark matter particle, an axion.
+Axions are light particles that do not interact with "ordinary" matter easily.
+However, they can cause additional electrical currents while coupling to photons which could be sensed by a qubit.
+These signals are very weak and it has been proposed that the sensitivity of the qubit sensor system could be increased with a quantum circuit.
+In this blog post, an introduction to the basics of using qubits as sensors and an introduction to axion dark matter is given.
+The use of superconducting qubits for axion dark matter detection is also motivated and the circuit for the sensitivity enhancement is presented.
+The code for this circuit is also available so that anyone can run it on the VTT Q50 quantum computer.
 author: Meeri Makitalo #name of the author
 layout: post #don't change
 tags: #keywords related to the topic of the blog, e.g Helmi, Quantum, etc